-For the safety of those who live off campus, the MassArt Public Safety Department operates a van shuttle service to drive students to locations within proximity of the campus.
+For the safety of those who live off campus, the MassArt Department of Public Safety operates a van shuttle service to drive students to locations within proximity of the campus.
 The Student Shuttle service operates M-F 5 pm- midnight, with extended service hours during periods of 24-hour access.
-For further information including schedules and routes, contact the MassArt Public Safety Department.
-Shuttle service to and from the Wentworth parking lot runs from 7am-11pm on weekdays.
+For further information including schedules and routes, contact the MassArt Department of Public Safety.
+Shuttle service to and from the parking lot runs from 7am-7pm on weekdays.